Chicago Dog Bite Lawyers

 Have You Been Seriously Hurt by a Dog Bite or Animal Attack in Illinois?
 You May Have Grounds to Sue the Owner

-Every year, an estimated 4.7 million dog bites occur in the United States, sending around 800,000 dog bite victims to the hospital to seek medical attention.
-Nearly one-half of all dog bite victims are children under the age of 12, with those between the ages of five and nine being at greatest risk.
+Every year, an estimated 4.7 million dog bites occur in the United States, sending around 800,000 dog bite victims to the hospital.
+Nearly half of all dog bite victims are children younger than twelve, with those between the ages of five and nine being at greatest risk.
 If you or someone you love has been seriously hurt by an animal, here are some things you should understand about your rights to recovery under Illinois law.

 Illinois Dog Bite Laws

 Under Illinois law and the state’s Animal Control Act, the people who own or harbor animals are responsible for all damages suffered by victims of any animal attack.
 This is true whether a case involves the bite of a dangerous dog or an attack by a less likely animal, such as a cat.
 There is no “free bite rule” in Illinois.
 Animal owners are generally responsible for any injuries their pets cause, unless the animal was provoked.

 The Animal Control Act specifically covers harm caused by dogs and other animals.
 The statute reads, in part:

 "If a dog or other animal, without provocation, attacks, attempts to attack, or injures any person who is peaceably conducting himself or herself in any place where he or she may lawfully be, the owner of such dog or other animal is liable in civil damages to such person for the full amount of the injury proximately caused thereby."